Jorbreezy/Fundamentals/README.md

 ### Arguments
 The function takes two arguements, topic and sort.
 When sort isn't given it defaults to 'new', sorting all posts from the newest to the oldest.
-The types of sorts available are "New, Best, Relevance, Hot"
+The types of sorts available are "New, Best, Relevance, Hot".

 ### Fields
-The function returns multiple fields such as  id, title, author, subreddit, thumbnail, url, ups, downs
+The function returns multiple fields such as  id, title, author, subreddit, thumbnail, url, ups, and downs.